-A 1983 graduate of Purdue University, Kron holds a bachelor’s degree in agricultural economics.
+A graduate of Purdue University, Kron holds a bachelor’s degree in agricultural economics.

-Mr. Kron has also been involved in other ag industry groups, including serving on the board of the Indiana Corn Marketing Council, as well as being a member of Rep. Larry Bucshon’s Agricultural Advisory Committee.
-He is also a past president of the County Extension Board.
+Kron also is involved in other agriculture industry groups, including serving as INFB’s representative on the U.S. Grains Council, on the board of directors for the Indiana Corn Marketing Council and as a member of Rep. Larry Bucshon’s agricultural advisory committee.

 Kron continues to serve his community on the Evansville-Vanderburgh County Area Plan Commission.
 He previously served as Armstrong Township trustee and was a member of the Indiana Department of Transportation’s I-69 steering committee.
 He is a past president of the Vanderburgh County Extension Board.